Elise Thorsnes

-Elise Hove Thorsnes (born 14 August 1988) is a Norwegian footballer who plays as a forward for Vålerenga.
+Elise Hove Thorsnes (born 14 August 1988) is a Norwegian former footballer who played as a forward.

 Club career

 Thorsnes was born in Leikanger Municipality.
 She made her debut for the former elite team Kaupanger, and stayed there until her debut for Arna-Bjørnar in 2006.
 Thorsnes made her debut at the same time as Erika Skarbø, Madeleine Giske and Trude Johannessen.
 Arna-Bjørnar finished in 5th place in 2006.
 Thorsnes was the top scorer in the Toppserien with 19 goals, and was named Young Player of the Year, and was named to the 2006 Toppserien Team of the Year.
 The 2007 season was less successful for Thorsnes as she only scored 6 goals and Arna-Bjørnar finished in 4th place.

 In the 2008 season Thorsnes scored 14 goals in the Toppserien, she also scored 11 cup goals in 10 cup games.
 She helped Arna-Bjørnar to a 5th-place finish and scored against all the top teams (apart from Røa).
 On 12 December, Thorsnes revealed that she would be signing with Røa.

 Thorsnes won two championships in her first three seasons in Røa.
 In 2011, she was the Toppserien's Golden Boot for the second time with 27 goals, a personal record.

 Following the 2012 season, Thorsnes signed with Stabæk.
 In the 2013 season Thorsnes won the Golden Boot for the third time, scoring 19 goals.
 Stabæk finished in first place in the Toppserien and won the Norwegian Cup.

 After two seasons with Stabæk, Thorsnes joined Avaldsnes where she would play for three seasons.
 In 2017 Thorsnes became the all-time leading goal scorer in the Toppserien.

 In October 2017, Thorsnes joined Canberra United for the 2017–18 W-League season, meaning she would play club football outside of Norway for the first time.
 Thorsnes scored six goals in nine games with Canberra.

 On 14 February 2018 Thorsnes signed with the Utah Royals of the NWSL for their inaugural season.
 This was a disappointing stint for Thorsnes as she only appeared in nine games, and didn't score any goals.
-After the season ended Utah declined her contract option, she was placed on Re-Enty wires and wasn't claimed by another team.
+After the season ended Utah declined her contract option, she was placed on Re-Entry wires and wasn't claimed by another team.

-In November 2018, Thorsnes signed a one-year contract with Toppserien Champions LSK Kvinner for the 2019 season.
+In November 2018, Thorsnes signed a one-year contract with Toppserien champions LSK Kvinner for the 2019 season.
 In 2019 Thorsnes went to Canberra United as a guest player for the season, after she is finished there she is going back to her former club Avaldsnes.